Get all your news in one place.

 • Night of Baba Yaga, Akira Otani: This queer gangland Japanese thriller is styled as Kill Bill meets The Handmaiden meets Thelma and Louise – and from violence to sex to friendship, that pretty much nails it on all fronts.

 • Our London Lives, Christine Dwyer Hickey: It’s 1979 and teenage runaway Milly lands herself a job in a central London pub just after arriving in the capital from Ireland.
-There she meets rising boxer Pip, and a faltering, decades-long friendship and on/off love affair between the two ensues.
-As much a love letter to – and lament for – the changing face of London as a chronical of Milly and Pip’s star-crossed story.
+There she meets rising boxer Pip, and a faltering, decades-long friendship and on/off love affair between the pair ensues.
+As much a love letter to – and lament for – the changing face of London as a chronicle of Milly and Pip’s star-crossed story.

 • Annihilation, Michel Houellebecq: The enfant terrible of French literature is back with the English translation of his most recent novel (published in France in early 2022) and he’s claiming it to be his last.
-Expect his usual provocative fare in the politics of the thriller set-up, but there’s softer, sadder side inside this too, with love and death, depression and grief all met head-on.
+Expect his usual provocative fare in the politics of the thriller set-up, but there’s a softer, sadder side inside this too, with love and death, depression and grief all met head-on.

 The best new books of July / August